 What is guaranteed issue life insurance?

-Guaranteed life insurance makes it easier for people who otherwise wouldn't qualify to get a policy.
+Guaranteed life insurance makes it easier for people who otherwise wouldn't qualify based on medical history to get a life insurance policy.
 The downside is that guaranteed issue life insurance has much higher premiums since insurers are taking on more risk.

 Who should get guaranteed issue life insurance?

-Guaranteed issue life insurance typically is best suited for people who aren't in the best of health or are at an advanced age.
-Insurers would place these people in a higher risk pool.
+Guaranteed issue life insurance is typically best suited for people who are in poor health, have a history of serious illness, or are at an advanced age.
+Insurers place these people in a higher-risk pool.

 What's the difference between guaranteed issue life and simplified issue life?